andreiolaru-ro/FLASH-MAS/notes.md

 **TODO**
   * check duplicate names
   * TODO TODO TODO solve XML / CLI loading
+  	* auto-root category could be solved by making portables from deployment (as root category) to node?
   	* solve code duplication in readXML/CLI arguments
   	* more tests with auto root category generation (both when in XML and when in CLI), plus portables, plsu not directly root-category-parented categories.
   * is feature pre-load necessary for anything?